Kame-Project/KameVM/vm.noweb.md

 ### constant

-The `json_value` is a raw value embedded in the bytecode.
-Any item in the JSON spec's `value` type is allowed:
+The `string_value` is a raw string embedded in the bytecode.

-* string
-* number
-* object
-* array
-* true
-* false
-* null

-This item is translated to a VM object and stored under the identifer given by `var_name`.
+This value is translated to a VM object and stored under the identifer given by `var_name`.

 ### load